shanzayfatima/shanzayfatima.github.io/_posts/2025-10-15-week-three.md

 ---
 layout: post
-title: "Programming Fundamentals: Facing the First Technical Quizzes and Midterm Hurdles"
+title: semester1:week three
 date: 2025-10-15
 ---

+"Programming Fundamentals: Facing the First Technical Quizzes and Midterm Hurdles"

 The Pen, the Paper, and the Processor: Surriving My First Trial by Fire in Computer Engineering

 1. The Examination Hall Wake-Up Call